luizpvas/functuts/priv/tutorials/en/02-building-a-simple-yet-useful-elm-component.md

 And that's it!
 Our component is now fully functional.
 We can initialize it with a color and it syncs the selected color with a hidden input that will be submitted along with the form.

-Woosh, that was long, so treat yourself with a nice cup of coffee.
+Woosh, that was long, but we made it!
+Oh, and I almost forgot, [here's a gist](https://gist.github.com/luizpvas/197c4570b400e9cfe1fdd8dc79c1e1fa) with the source code.

 ## Challenge